Ameyaw Debrah: Early career

-While at Ovation, he primarily wrote about the Ghanaian entertainment industry.
-His writings were published for the publication's international audience.
-After completing his service with NSS, he became a columnist for Star newspaper.
+While at Ovation, he primarily wrote about the Ghanaian entertainment industry; his writings were published for the publication's international audience.
+After completing his NSS, he became a columnist for Star newspaper.
 In 2007, he devoted his time contributing to the pan-African websites Jamati.com, Orijin-ent.com, and ModernGhana.com.

 Towards the end of 2007, he joined Voices of Africa, a media project based in the Netherlands.
 During his time there, he submitted videos, photos and news from Ghana for Africanews.com.
 In 2008, he became the entertainment editor for GhanaWeb.com.
-Later that year, he fully launched his blog AmeyawDebrah.com.
-He left Ghanaweb in 2012 to pursue his blog full-time.
+Later that year, he launched his blog AmeyawDebrah.com and left Ghanaweb in 2012 to pursue his blog full-time.
 He contributes to StarGist, an entertainment segment on Africa Magic, as a Skype correspondent.
 He also contributes to content on EbonyLife TV and Glitz Africa Magazine.
 He was an ambassador for Malta Guinness' Africa Rising Campaign.

 AmeyawDebrah.com

 The formulation of AmeyawDebrah.com was a result of Debrah's friend hosting and helping him get the domain.
-Since its inception, the website has found innovative ways to reach readers across the globe.
+Since its inception, the website has been able to reach readers across the globe.
 In 2010, the website debuted its iPhone app with the help of MobBase, a web developer.
 In 2012, the website launched an internet-based talent hunt competition to discover and promote new musical talents in Ghana.
 In addition, Debrah launched the My Ghana Campaign, a platform that allows readers to record a one-minute video discussing relevant issues in Ghana.

 Ringier Ghana and Yen.com.gh

-In December 2014, Debrah joined Ringier Ghana to launch and manage pulse.com.gh.
-He left in August 2015 to join Genesis Technology and later launched Yen.com.gh.

-In September 2015, Debrah worked as the editor-in-chief of a newly established publication called Yen.com.gh.
-He left the role in September 2017.
+In December 2014, Debrah joined Ringier Ghana to launch and manage Pulse Ghana.
+He left in August 2015 to join Genesis Technology.
+In September 2015, Debrah worked as the editor-in-chief of Yen.com.gh, but left the role in September 2017.

 Managing career

-Coptic, a multi-platinum award-winning Ghanaian music producer, appointed Debrah as his manager in Ghana and Africa.
-Coptic released The Black Star Line Mixtape Vol 1 (2011), a mixtape that seeks to bring American rappers back to Africa and close to their roots.
-The mixtape is also Coptic's introduction to the African market.
-In addition to managing Coptic's interest in Ghana and Africa, Debrah is also in charge of scouting for new up and coming talents that can be signed to Rebel Musik, Coptic's African music production branch.
+Coptic, a Ghanaian music producer, appointed Debrah as his manager in Ghana.
+Coptic released The Black Star Line Mixtape, Vol 1 (2011), a mixtape that seeks to bring American rappers back to Africa and close to their roots.
+The Black Star Line Mixtape, Vol 1 serves as Coptic's introduction to the African market.
+In addition to managing Coptic's interest in Ghana, Debrah is also in charge of scouting for new up-and-coming talents that can be signed to Rebel Musik, Coptic's African music production branch.
 In an interview posted on Peace FM Online, Debrah said he's grateful for the opportunity to work with Coptic and help advance the careers of other Ghanaian and African artists.
-Debrah also assumed management of multiple-award-winning rapper Pappy Kojo in 2014.
+Debrah also managed Pappy Kojo in 2014.